Donations, funding and access to Ministers, was it all appropriate?

 You may have heard of Quinn Estates, the prolific Kent based housing developer.

 The group of companies – whose chief executive is Mark Quinn – is involved in a number of schemes in Sittingbourne.

 These include a plan to build 675 houses in Wises Lane in Borden, the town centre regeneration and proposals for up to 12,500 homes in south Sittingbourne called the Highsted Park Garden Village

 Mark Quinn and his companies have enjoyed a close working relationship with the former Conservative leadership of Swale Borough Council and Sittingbourne and Sheppey MP Gordon Henderson in recent years.

 But just how close?
 And has Quinn Estates received preferential treatment as a result?

-- The scandal of the Wises Lane ‘cash for favours’ row involving Housing Minister, Robert Jenrick
+- The Wises Lane ‘cash for favours’ row involving Housing Minister, Robert Jenrick

 - Highsted Park discussed with Chancellor.

 - Gordon Henderson MP attempts to arrange for Mark Quinn to meet the current Transport Minister, Rt Hon Grant Shapps MP.